 It’s worth noting that these days there’s also a coaching scheme that runs parallel to the awards mentioned above.
 The coaching schemes are great and give you a whole new set of skills to deliver your knowledge in a more effective and modern way.
 The coaching stuff builds on your experiences of gong through the other schemes and the BMC Fundas workshops and have absolutely had a positive effect on my teaching style – I’ve done the Foundation Coach award and am currently working towards Development Coach assessment.
 If you can, get involved!

 The real key for me to gaining all the experience that I looked up to so much when I was younger, is to just love what you’re doing.
 I love climbing, it was never a chore to log days, it’s what I’d have been doing anyway.
-I consider myself fairly experienced now (as a member of the AMI committee and approved MIA mentor, it still feels odd sitting next to people I’ve looked up to for years!), but there’s so much more to learn and do, it’s never going to stop and never should it.
+I consider myself fairly experienced now (as a member of the AMI committee and approved MIA mentor for the Association of Mountaineering Instructors, it still feels odd sitting next to people I’ve looked up to for years!), but there’s so much more to learn and do, it’s never going to stop and never should it.
 That would make me sad!
 If you’re keen to start the instructor pathway, but haven’t yet, what are you waiting for?
 Get on it!
 It does require a level of commitment and rightly so, as much as my aim is to give my clients an enjoyable and memorable learning experience, safety is always number one and you’re operating in some spicy environments.

 Hopefully this has been of a little interest, feel free to comment with any questions or acost me on the hills (or in Maccy D’s near Folkstone like one previous client did this summer when I was coming back from the Alps!)